nmeum/scmdoc/README.md

         ;;> A magic constant.
         (define my-magic-constant 42)))

-In order to generate Markdown documentation, using `scmdoc`, for this library run the following command:
+In order to generate HTML documentation, using `scmdoc`, for this library run the following command:

     $ scmdoc library.scm

-This will generate the following Markdown document (extra whitespaces added for clarity):

-    # math arithmetic

-    This is my documented library.

-    ## Procedure my-proc

-    my-proc multiplies the given value with two.

-    	(my-proc x)

-    ## Constant my-magic-constant

-    A magic constant.

-    	my-magic-constant

-This file can then be processed further with a suitable Markdown implementation to generate an HTML or PDF document (e.g. [pandoc][pandoc web] or [discount][discount web]).

 ## Related Work